CLSherrod/clsherrod.github.io/now.md

 ---
 (This is a [now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about), too.)

-Updated on Tuesday April 16th, 2024.
+Updated on Monday April 22nd, 2024.

 ## Recently Published
-- New expat newsletter [Reflections on the Mexican Ecuadorian Embassy Incident 🇪🇨🇲🇽](https://expatrebel.com/reflections-on-the-mexican-ecuadorian-embassy-incident/) for Expat Rebel.
+- New expat newsletter [Discovering Life’s True Meaning: How México Taught Me to Slow Down, Prioritize Family, and Embrace Culture](https://expatrebel.com/discovering-lifes-true-meaning-how-mexico-taught-me-to-slow-down-prioritize-family-and-embrace-culture/) for Expat Rebel.
-- I created a new markdown template for the one big text file markdown journal I’ve been using since January 2022, [One Big Text File Markdown Journal - Github](https://github.com/CLSherrod/OBTF/)
+- I updated the readme file for the One Big Text File Markdown Journal (OBTF) template.
+A technique I’ve been using since January 2022 - [One Big Text File Markdown Journal - Github](https://github.com/CLSherrod/OBTF/)
 - New article [Expert Book Writing and Publishing: 19 Proven Strategies for Success](https://christophersherrod.com/book-advice/) based on a few conversations with many people over the years about self-publishing books - physical, ebooks and articles.
 - I updated my team workflow article for 2024 [Boost Your Content Production Game: Essential Apps and Tools for 2024!](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing and livestream service StreamYard.